Regularity of spectral stacks and discreteness of weight-hearts: Weight structures

 The definitions of weight structure and t-structure appear formally quite similar at first glance, but they behave completely differently.
 For instance, there is no simple characterization of t-structures analogous to \propref{p2}.
 An actual mathematical relation between the two notions is given by the following result of Bondarko \cite[Thm.~0.1]{BondarkoAdjacentStructures}.

-\begin{thm} Let $\sC$ be a stable $\infty$-category having all coproducts and satisfying the Brown representability theorem (e.g., compactly generated).
+\begin{thm} Let $\sC$ be a stable $\infty$-category that admits all small coproducts and satisfies the Brown representability theorem (i.e., every coproduct preserving homological functor $\sC^{op} \to Ab$ is representable).
+For instance, $\sC$ is compactly generated.
 Suppose $(\sC_{w\ge 0}, \sC_{w\le 0})$ is a weight structure such that $\sC_{w\ge 0}$ is closed under arbitrary coproducts.
 Then there exists a t-structure on $\sC$ such that $\sC_{t\ge 0} = \sC_{w\ge 0}$. \end{thm}

 When $\sC$ does not have all coproducts, such a t-structure may not exist.
 When it does, it is called an adjacent t-structure:

 \begin{defn} Let $\sC$ be a stable $\infty$-category.
 Given a weight structure $(\sC_{w\ge 0}, \sC_{w\le 0})$ and a t-structure $(\sC_{t\ge 0}, \sC_{t\le 0})$, we say that they are {\it adjacent} if the equality $\sC_{t\ge 0} = \sC_{w\ge 0}$ holds. \end{defn}